RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 	$ echo src-git rakalexa https://github.com/RAKWireless/Alexa-linkitsmart-feeds.git >> feeds.conf

 ### Compile the SDK
-In the top directory of linkitSDK execute
+In the top directory of linkitSDK if you have compiled the SDK, before change these

+	make clean
+	make V=s

+if not

 	make V=s